dnewcome/shellstep/readme.md

 Each line of the script will be presented at a numbered prompt.
 The line may be inspected and edited before execution with the enter key.

+# Further work

+Probably this could be done without patching rb-readline.
+It would be better to use the stock readline gem if possible.